-In writing about writing, I’ve recently reviewed Paper Shadows by Dominique Fortier (Trans.
-Rhonda Mullins) for The Malahat Review; it’s in their new winter issue.
+In writing about writing, I’ve recently reviewed Burn Man by Mark Jarman for The Temz Review; it’s in their new spring issue.

-And, in writing about reading, I’m researching E.L.
+And, in writing about reading, I’m still researching E.L.
 Konigsburg, whose From the Mixed-Up Files of Mrs. Basil E. Frankweiler sparked many daydreams about being able to live undetected in a museum.
+(She wrote a lot!)

 I don’t seem to be getting notifications, but with a half hour to spare I thought I’d check to see what I missed.
 Loved the way you captured the atmosphere in The Beauty of Us – there were resonances with Gurnah’s After Lives, which I am currently reading, when a narrator in a new town finds himself in the midst of competing calls to prayer.